hashbang/book/content/docs/privacy/Commerce.md

 can, but sometimes you can't.
 In these cases having visa gift cards around you bought anonymously with cash will do the job almost anywhere.

 ### Bitcoin

-Many readers cringe the moment they saw this as a title, and there are some real drawbacks of Bitcoin, but there are also many cases where it is the most private, practical, and green way to make a purchase while protecting your privacy.
+Many readers cringe the moment they saw this as a title, and there are some real drawbacks of Bitcoin, but there are also a number of cases where it is the most private, practical, and green way to make a purchase while protecting your privacy.

-If you are reading this, you are probably not sold on using Bitcoin as an actual currency yet, but we hope to make a fair case, and in turn we ask that you set aside a lot of the misinformed propaganda you hear on the topic and digest some irrefutable facts and informed opinons we have to share.
+If you are reading this, you are probably not sold on using Bitcoin as an actual currency yet, but we hope to make a fair case for the pros and cons.

 Other readers here are screaming "What about Monero, ZCash, and X random coin".

-Well, yes, those exist, but Bitcoin is currently the only cryptoasset with any useful level of adoption in commerce.
-If you are aware of a niche vendor that accepts Monero, then you don't need us to tell you that is a neat option.
+Well, yes, those exist and have many noteworthy advantages but Bitcoin is currently the only cryptoasset with any useful level of adoption in commerce.
+If you are aware of a niche vendor that accepts Monero, then you don't need us to tell you that is a great privacy option.

 #### Why people think Bitcoin sucks

+##### "It uses a lot of energy"

+  * Lightning network already enables near zero energy transactions
+    * These transactions are peer to peer and invisible to the Bitcoin network
+  * Mining will still use energy, though the network rewards cheapest KW/h.
+    * All miners compete for profitability at small margins over energy cost
+    * It will soon be impractical to generate mining profits on fossil fuels
+    * On track for Bitcoin mining using 70% renewables by 2030
+  * It uses dramatically less than mining Gold today
+    * Gold mining by design cannot use renewables

+##### "It is a pyramid scheme"
+  * First, let's define a pyramid scheme:
+    * Subordinate investors pay earnings to a higher level investor
+    * The scheme ends when higher levels "cash out" and abandon subordinates
+  * Now, let's define investment
+    * You believe something will succeed before the general public and buy it
+    * You end up being right, and the public does in fact increase demand
+    * You can choose to sell for more than your original purchase price
+  * Bitcoin functions as both a currency, and a speculative investment
+  * No central party controls the supply of Bitcoin
-* It uses a lot of energy
+  * It is true that early buyers that took more risk, did make a lot of profit
+  * If Bitcoin is a pyramid scheme, then so are stocks and gold.

+##### "It has no intrinsic value"

+  * Also known as: "Gold is useful, unlike bitcoin"
+    * Bitcoin and Gold both have niche uses, but majority use is value storage
-  * 70% of bitcoin use is green energy
+    * 92% of gold use is for value storage and jewelry

-  * Increasingly common Layer 2 solutions like Lightning use negligable energy.
-* Only the rich can afford a Bitcoin
+##### "Only the rich can afford a Bitcoin"

   * You don't need to buy a whole Bitcoin.
 You can buy $5 worth if you like.
 * It is volatile
   * So are stocks, as anyone owning TSLA or TWTR can attest.